 Whether you’re having a more conventional wedding or something unique such as a destination elopement, you’ll want to be careful about what your photos or videos show.
 Others see your actions and can be influenced to do the same, causing a cascade of negative impact on the environment.

-How can you incorporate no trace ethics in your wedding day?
+How to incorporate Leave No Trace ethics in your wedding

 - Travel and camp on durable and defined spaces, including maintained trails, parking lots, and rock or gravel surfaces.